 Financial Aid Resources for Undocumented Students

 Undocumented students are not eligible to receive federal student aid, including loans and grants.
-However, Undocumented students CAN go to college!
+However, undocumented students can go to college!
 There are some financial aid and scholarship opportunities available.

 FAQ